AlbrechtL/welle.io/README.md

 ------ | ---------- | ----
 h | Show help
 v | Show version
-i | INI-file path.
-Do not use unless you know what you want.
-S | Sync method.
-Do not use unless you know what you want.
 D | Input device.
 Possible is: auto (default), airspy, rtl_tcp, rtl_sdr, rawfile M | DAB mode.
 Possible is: 1,2 or 4, Default: 1
 B | DAB band.
 Default Band III